agodhani/sm-business-web-builder/development_documentation/project_overview.md

 Phase 1 supports one active generated-site preview process at a time.

 The builder app should launch the active generated version as a separate local `Next.js` process on an available local port, capture preview logs, and store the running URL in preview metadata.
-Reopening a generated project should provide a `Start Preview` action when no preview process is currently running.
+Successful generation should auto-start preview once validation passes.
+Reopening a generated project should provide mandatory `Start Preview` and `Stop Preview` actions.

+Preview processes are ephemeral.
+Restarting the builder app must not automatically respawn generated-site previews; the user must explicitly start preview again after an app restart.

 ## Export